Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

 Usage: day_of_month(date) extracts the day of the month for date, in the range 1 to 31.
-The dates with value 0 such as '0000-00-00' or '2008-00-00' are invalid.

 Argument type: STRING/DATE/DATETIME/TIMESTAMP